-Local media outlets often use an innovative approach to inclusivity and thus are able to leverage their platforms to reach a wide audience, including vulnerable populations.
+Media platforms innovative approach and commitment to inclusivity are able to leverage their platforms to reach vulnerable populations.
+Being able to ensure that their communication resonates with a wide range of audiences is important.
 The community-based media platforms who were invited to participate in the planning meetings are listed below:

-Fort Belknap News
+- Fort Belknap News

-Blaine County Journal
+- KGVA Radio Station

-KGVA Radio Station
+- Blaine County Journal

-Through targeted outreach efforts, stakeholders were informed throughout the plan development process.
-The intent of the outreach was to facilitate partnerships and collaboration among various stakeholders, fostering a sense of shared responsibility and collective action towards mitigation goals.
+Through targeted outreach efforts, stakeholders can be informed throughout the plan development process.
+Outreach can facilitate partnerships and collaboration among various stakeholders, fostering a sense of shared responsibility and collective action towards mitigation goals.
 This can result in greater resource mobilization, improved coordination of efforts, and a better approach to risk reduction.